Visual Inspection of Castings

 Certain types of defects are obvious upon visual inspection of castings: cracked, tears, slag adhesions, blowholes, metal penetration, scabs, shifts, non-fill, cracked molds or cores and similar defects can be identified visually.

-- Inspection of as-cast or cast and machined surfaces for adherence to visual acceptance standards shall be by the naked eye in sunlight or normal white light greater than customer specified footcandles /lumens without the benefit of magnification unless otherwise agreed upon between the customer and the foundry.
+- Inspection of as-cast or cast and machined surfaces for adherence to visual acceptance standards shall be by the naked eye corrected vision in normal white light greater than customer specified footcandles /lumens without the benefit of magnification unless otherwise agreed upon between the customer and the foundry.
 Only in very special circumstances, however, will visual inspections be performed with more than five magnifications.
 Treatments such as acid etching to remove surface metal prior to inspection will not be done unless agreed upon between the customer and the Foundry.

 - Acceptance for visual standards will be based upon surface appearance only, exclusive of rms or AA values and without consideration of magnetic particle, fluorescent penetrant, radiographic, or other nondestructive testing requirements for findings.